FMCSA Compliance Guide for Texas Truckers

 Running a trucking operation in Texas means navigating a complex web of federal, state, and local regulations.
 The Federal Motor Carrier Safety Administration (FMCSA) sets the standards that every commercial trucking company must follow, and staying compliant isn't just about avoiding fines—it's about protecting your business, your drivers, and everyone sharing the road.

-As an independent insurance agency serving Texas truckers, TAP Insurance Texas works with owner-operators and small fleets every day.
+As an independent insurance agency serving Texas truckers, TAP Insurance Agency works with owner-operators and small fleets every day.
 We've put together this comprehensive guide to help you understand the key FMCSA compliance requirements and why they matter for your operation.

 USDOT Number: Your First Step